Purina Presents: Meet Aubrey in Pet of the Week

 CENTERTON, Ark.
-(KNWA) — We’ve got a sweet pup waiting for her forever home at the Centerton Animal Shelter.
+(KFTA) — We’ve got a sweet pup waiting for her forever home at the Centerton Animal Shelter.

 Aubrey is a 15-month-old female beagle mix.
 She’s been spayed, has her rabies shot and her distemper parvo shot.